rutopio/Telegram-messages-to-Google-Sheets/README.md

 1. Visit https://my.telegram.org/ and login to your Telegram account with the phone number of the developer account to use.
 2. Click `API development tools` to get the `App api_id` and `App api_hash`.
 3. Get channel or chat ID via different methods:
-   - Copy the invite link (if it exists, public channel normally)
+   - Copy the invite link (if it exists, public channel normally).
    - Open `https://web.telegram.org/` and select your chat room, the website might like `https://web.telegram.org/z/#-123456789`, copy the number after `/#` (include the negative symbol).
 In this case, it is `-123456789`.
    - Run the code (ref: https://docs.telethon.dev/en/stable/basic/quick-start.html), it will print all the dialogs/conversations that you are part of.